-The Free Application for Federal Student Aid (FAFSA) is available starting October 1, 2018 for the 2019-20 academic year.
-Students will use tax information from 2017 to submit the 2019-20 FAFSA.
+The Free Application for Federal Student Aid (FAFSA) is available starting October 1, 2020 for the 2021-22 school year.
+Students will use tax information from 2019 to submit the 2021-22 FAFSA.
+If you're completing the FAFSA for the 2020-21 school year, you'll use 2018 tax information.
 Complete your FAFSA as soon as possible after October 1 to be considered for the most financial aid.

 Watch a step-by-step video guide to the FAFSA.